Why becoming a virtual assistant could be a good career move

 How to become a specialist VA

 Becoming a specialist VA starts with market research.
 What online skills are most desired by businesses right now?
-The last thing you want as a virtual assistant is burn out so make sure the role you settle for is one that excites you from the onset.
+The last thing you want as a virtual assistant is burn out.
+Ensure the role you settle for excites you from the onset.

 Check out hiring VA companies and job boards